rapid7/insightconnect-plugins/plugins/rapid7_insightvm_cloud/help.md

 # Description

 InsightVM is a powerful vulnerability management tool which finds, prioritizes, and remediates vulnerabilities.
-This plugin uses the InsightVM Cloud Integrations API to view assets and start scans
+This plugin uses the InsightVM Cloud Integrations API to view assets and start scans.

 # Key Features